• Workshops

 Separation of work and private life

-The same applies to the single mother Tatjana.
+The same applies to the single mother Clara.
 She hopes for more structure in her working day and clear boundaries, such as a fixed end to her working day, so that she can better plan her life outside of work.
-Similar to Kazumi, she believes that working hours are too long and that the workweek should be reduced to 35 hours to reduce the stress of balancing work and life with a child.
-Tatyana says: "I would prefer it if I officially came home from work, but unfortunately that is not always possible."
+Similar to Simone, she believes that working hours are too long and that the workweek should be reduced to 30 hours to reduce the stress of balancing work and life with a child.
+Clara says: "I would prefer it if I officially came home from work, but unfortunately that is not always possible."

-Amadi seems to have what Kazumi and Tatjana dream of: a four-day week.
+Paul seems to have what Simone and Clara dream of: a four-day week.
 However, his perspective is somewhat different.
 He clearly wants to separate work and life.
 He explains: "I also attach importance to practically separating my communication channels.
-Example: Skype: My Work-Skype is not installed on my mobile phone.
+Example: Zoom: My Work-Zoom is not installed on my mobile phone.
 Things like that."

 Possible Step 3A: Elevating the Analysis to an Abstract Level